wvirany/blog/content/naive_bayes/index.md

 \end{align*}
 $$

-For example, we might have observed "delicious" in 6/10 of the positive reviews, and none of the negative reviews.
+This corresponds to observing "delicious" in 6/10 of the positive reviews, and none of the negative reviews, and so on.

-Then, suppose we are given a new review: "delicious food and fast service".
+Now consider a new review: "delicious food and fast service".
 From Bayes' rule, we have

 $$
 \begin{align*}